 ASLEC-ANZ is affiliated with a worldwide network of similar associations, of which the first was founded in the USA in 1992 (www.asle.org), followed by Korea (ASLE-Korea), the UK & Ireland (ASLE UKI), Japan (ASLE), Europe (EASCLE), India (OSLE and ASLE) and Canada (ALECC).

 ASLEC-ANZ welcomes your participation in our organisation.
 Join us.

 ASLEC-ANZ is a volunteer organisation designed to support a community of critical and creative environmental artists (including musicians, filmmakers & writers) and academics at all stages of their careers.
 It runs on the in kind and financial support of its members.

 To become a member or renew your membership please, visit our Join Us page.

 Australian Environmental Humanities Hub

-Looking for a wonderful source of news about events in the Environmental Humanities.
-We recommending visiting our friends at the AEH Hub http://www.aehhub.
+Looking for another wonderful source of news about events in the Environmental Humanities?
+We recommend visiting our friends at the AEH Hub http://www.aehhub.